vuereka/vue-arrange/README.md

 Features:

 - Rearranging a component list.
 Dragging/dropping items from one list to another.
-- Nested lists (for making kanbans)
+- Nested lists (for making kanbans, see example)
+- Recursively stackable, see filesystem example
 - Fully customizable
 - sensible defaults for "homing effect" and sliding list transitions
 - Supports grab handles for list elements.